Quark mixing in the discrete dark matter model: Abstract

 \section{Abstract}

 We consider a model in which dark matter is stable as it is charged under a $Z_2$ symmetry that is residual after an $A_4$ flavour symmetry is broken.
 We consider the possibility to generate the quark masses by charging the quarks appropriately under $A_4$.
 We find that it is possible to generate the CKM mixing matrix by an interplay of renormalisable and dimension-six operators.
 In this set-up, we predict the third neutrino mixing angle to be large and the dark matter relic density to be in the correct range.
-However, low energy observables -- in particular meson-antimeson oscillations -- strongly limit the available parameter space.
+Low energy observables -- in particular meson-antimeson oscillations -- are hard to facilitate.
+We find that only in a situation where there is a strong cancellation between the Standard Model contribution and the contribution of the new Higgs fields, B meson oscillations are under control.